-Participants completed a nationally harmonized baseline questionnaire collecting variables including social and economic demographics, personal and family health histories, medications, sleep patterns, alcohol and tobacco use, physical activity and environmental exposures.
-Regular follow-up questionnaires will be conducted to track changes in health, along with ad hoc questionnaires focusing on occupational history and impacts of the COVID-19 pandemic.
-Almost all participants can be linked with their administrative data such as the Ontario Cancer Registry.
+Participants completed a nationally harmonized baseline questionnaire collecting social and economic demographics, personal and family health histories, medications, sleep patterns, alcohol and tobacco use, physical activity and environmental exposures.
+Regular follow-up questionnaires have been conducted to track changes in health, along with ad hoc questionnaires focusing on occupational history and impacts of the COVID-19 pandemic.
+Almost all participants (83%) have been linked with their administrative data such as the Ontario Cancer Registry.
 Data linkage opportunities with ICES, Ontario Health (Cancer Care Ontario) and CANUE are available.

-Non-fasting blood samples were collected from more than 41,000 participants.
-A subset of this group, approximately 12,600 and 13,400 participants respectively, provided urine samples and physical measures.
+Non-fasting blood samples were collected from more than 40,000 participants.
+A subset of this group, approximately 12,600 and 12,800 participants respectively, provided urine samples and physical measures.
 Blood spot samples were collected from nearly 10,000 participants at up to three timepoints for the OHS and CanPath COVID-19 Antibody Study.

-The OHS is one of six participating cohorts of the Canadian Partnership for Tomorrow’s Health (CanPath), alongside the B.C.
-Generations Project, the Alberta Tomorrow Project, the Manitoba Tomorrow Project, CARTaGENE in Quebec and the Atlantic PATH.
+The OHS is one of seven participating cohorts of the Canadian Partnership for Tomorrow’s Health (CanPath), alongside the B.C.
+Generations Project, Alberta’s Tomorrow Project, Healthy Future Sask, the Manitoba Tomorrow Project, CARTaGENE in Quebec and the Atlantic PATH.
 CanPath is studying the biology, behaviours and environments of Canadians to learn more about the causes of chronic disease and cancer for a healthier Canada and world.
 To date, CanPath has collected data from over 330,000 Canadians.
 CanPath’s data and biosamples are available to researchers through the CanPath Portal.

-Researchers can now apply to access Ontario Health Study data and biosamples to find ways to better treat and prevent cancer and chronic disease.
+Researchers are invited to apply to access Ontario Health Study data and biosamples to find ways to better treat and prevent cancer and chronic disease